 The spider plant is a garden plant, not an aquatic plant.
 It is known as a hardy plant that can survive in various climatic conditions and water levels.
 Spider plants can usually thrive in an aquarium if their foliage doesn’t touch the water.
 Although the time frame is unknown, a spider plant can survive in an aquarium for a long time, given only the root is submerged.

 Spider Plant in Fish Tank

-Fish tanks are generally considered as aquariums.
-However, fish tanks usually lack live aquarium plants and smaller in size.
+Fish tanks are generally considered aquariums.
+However, fish tanks usually lack live aquarium plants and are smaller in size.
 They are decorated with rocks, gravel, fake plants, and other decorations.

 Unlike aquariums, fish tanks have different amounts of Oxygen and CO2.
 When you incorporate a spider plant into the fish tank, the balance of Oxygen and CO2 can change, and it may be toxic for both your fish and plant.

 However, if you provide a vigorous aeration system and proper lighting, you can grow a Spider Plant in your fish tank.
 Even in this case, the only part of the Spider Plant you want in the water is the root system.

 Pros and Cons

 - Increases humidity of the environment

 - Purifies the air around the fish tank